Nnausica/weekend-react-gallery/README.md

 -sourced Gallery_List into App.jsx
 -added props to Gallery_List

+-drew some more pictures!
+    -gallery items live on the server side so:
+        -added use effect so i could run functions on page load -added axios get call to app.js to get data from app.jsx, learned this has to be in the function app or you get Hook errors
+        -console.log(response.data) gets the array of images back.
+    -mount the gallery images in the gallery list using <Gallery_List galleryImages={galleryImages}/>

 Your project description goes here.
 What problem did you solve?
 How did you solve it?